hackingmaterials/pv-vision/README.md

 1. In folder "crack_extraction":

-   Model "detect_cracks_unet_v3" is used for predicting the pixels that belong to cracks, busbars, etc. using semantic segmentation.
+   Model "unet_oversample_low" is used for predicting the pixels that belong to cracks, busbars, etc. using semantic segmentation.

 2. In folder "defective_cell\_detection":